-Being A Man addresses the challenges and pressures of masculine identity in the 21st century.
+Being A Man celebrates boys and men, and addresses the pressures of masculine identity in the 21st century.

 You can expect frankness, insight and inspiration, as we learn more about what it means to be a man, and dad-dance our way into the future.